pgMemento/pgMemento/README.md

 pgMemento
 =====

-pgMemento is a versioning approach for PostgreSQL using PL/pgSQL functions
+pgMemento is a versioning approach for PostgreSQL using triggers and server-side functions in PL/pgSQL and PL/V8.

 0. Index